natemcmaster/CommandLineUtils/docs/api/index.md

 API Reference
 =============

-**Version 2.6**
+**Version 3.0**

-McMaster.Extensions.CommandLineUtils supports three target frameworks.
+McMaster.Extensions.CommandLineUtils supports two target frameworks.

  - .NET Standard 2.0
- - .NET Standard 1.6
  - .NET Framework 4.5

 The API is almost identical between all of the frameworks.